powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 options.withDanglingLines(true);
 ```

-Note that the `ReductionOptions` class offers a fluent API that allow you writing code like this:
+Note that the `ReductionOptions` class offers a fluent API that allows you to write code like this:
 ```java
 ReductionOptions options = new ReductionOptions()
         .withDanglingLines(true);